markusseidler/markusseidler.github.io/_posts/2018-05-02-IRCHOGSVM.md

 smaller dataset first to find the optimal hyperparameter C before I let the machine learning algorithm train the full dataset.

-I choose a subset of my training set.
+I chose a subset of my training set.
 I selected seven fruits out of those 60 fruits.
 Then I changed it to gray-scale and let those pictures rotate in steps of 45 degrees.
 In total, I used a dataset of 30,762 images.
-Subsequently, I also reduce the validation set to those seven fruits and validated the training algorithm on a set of 1,143 images.
+Subsequently, I also reduced the validation set to those seven fruits and validated the training algorithm on a set of 1,143 images.

 This is the full code including the HOG descriptor.
 This time I also saved